mushroom-farming-header.jpg

 A lot of mushrooms that are used in catering are actually preserved mushrooms that look and taste just like fresh mushrooms.
 In the past, canned mushrooms were really big, but we realised the new generation is not a fan of this product.
 So, we had to think of ways in which preserved mushrooms could be introduced in a more appealing and innovative format.

 Today, frozen mushrooms are our largest business.
-We also process them using the sous vide cooking style wherein the mushrooms are cooked for a long time, at a low temperature.
+We also process them using the sous vide cooking style, wherein the mushrooms are cooked for a long time, at a low temperature.
 This results in preserved mushrooms that do not require any additives or even refrigeration.
-We also process mushrooms by dehydrating them, using an air dryer.
+We also process mushrooms by dehydrating them using an air dryer.

 Any food ingredient that is cooked or processed will be altered in taste and nutrition.
 The same goes for mushrooms.
 Sustainability, health, and taste are key drivers for us when it comes to product innovation.
 For instance, breaded and fried mushroom snacks taste different from mushrooms that have been grilled and then frozen.
-The goal is of course to keep the flavours as close to fresh mushrooms as possible.
+The goal is, of course, to keep the flavours as close to fresh mushrooms as possible.

 Related articles